alamsohelrana/CheckVendorandResetBIOSPassword/README.md

 ( and different vendors use different wmi classes to save their BIOS system configurations. )

-2. Few machines were having one password while others were having something different set on their BIOS ( different machines were procured at different times  at different locations which lead to this sutiation currently. )
+2. Few machines were having one password while others were having something different set on their BIOS ( different machines were procured at different times  at different locations which lead to current situation. )

 So..
 To tackle the first challenge